During natural cycles, cycle monitoring, IUI, IVF & FET

 Uterine (or endometrial) lining thickness is a useful predictor of embryo implantation and miscarriage prevention.
 It is measured via ultrasound during cycle monitoring, IUI, IVF, and frozen embryo transfers.
 A thin lining can halt the entire fertility process, and not seeing any growth in thickness, despite medical efforts, can be really frustrating.

 Uterine lining thickness varies depending on the phase of your menstrual cycle and hormonal influence.

 Luteal phase (after ovulation): up to 16mm

 A lining < 8mm is associated with implantation failure, poor receptivity, and low pregnancy rates.
 The numbers aren’t the only measurement that matters.
 The endometrial pattern is also relevant; the most receptive lining is called triple-line or tri-laminar (due to its 3 layer appearance).

 The most common pharmaceutical approach to a thin lining is supplementation with synthetic hormones; conjugated estrogen, progestin, or a combination of both like the oral contraceptive pill.
 Viagra is also used to increase pelvic blood flow (it ain’t just for men!)
 Not all women respond to these options, but thankfully there are natural alternatives.
-Naturopathic medicine can be used in conjunction with hormones or alone to optimize your lining.
+Naturopathic medicine and fertility supplements can be used in conjunction with hormones or alone to optimize your lining.